School Improvement Plans

 Dear Parent or Guardian,

-As a parent/guardian of a student at Elizabethtown Primary School, I am writing to inform you that Elizabethtown Primary School, has been designated as a Targeted Support and Improvement Additional Targeted Support (TSI-AT) school and a Targeted Support and Improvement Consistently Underperforming (TSI-CU) by the North Carolina State Board of Education.
+As a parent/guardian of a student at Elizabethtown Primary School, I am writing this letter to let you know that Elizabethtown Primary School has been designated as a Targeted Support and Improvement Additional Targeted Support (TSI-AT) school by the North Carolina State Board of Education.
 As stated in ESSA Section 1111(d)(2), North Carolina had to identify schools for targeted support and improvement.
-TSI-AT and TSI-CU schools in North Carolina are those that have a subgroup that is under-performing.
+TSI-AT schools in North Carolina are those that have a subgroup that is under-performing.
 The intent of this opportunity is to improve educational outcomes for all students, close achievement gaps, increase equity, and improve the quality of instruction.

 Specific goals and strategies have been developed by the school and are a part of the School Improvement Plan.
 To review the school improvement plan, please visit the link, http://www.indistar.org and enter the following information: